alex-piccione/learning.Docker/examples/api service/README.md

 ## Docker image creation and publication

-Crete a Docker image from a Dockerfile:
+Crete a Docker image from a Dockerfile (run from wher is the Dockerfile)
-``docker image build -t alessandropiccione/test-api-server:1 .``
+``docker image build -t alessandropiccione/test-api-server:2 .``

 Test it:
-``docker container run -d --name test-api-server -p 8001:3000 alessandropiccione/test-api-server:1`` To remove the container: ``docker rm test-api-server -f``
+``docker container run -d --name test-api-server -p 8001:3000 alessandropiccione/test-api-server:2`` To remove the container: ``docker rm test-api-server -f``

 Open <http:/localhost:8006> or <http:/localhost:8006/api/info> in a browser.

-Publish ``docker image push alessandropiccione/test-api-server:1``
+Publish ``docker image push alessandropiccione/test-api-server:2``